eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-feature.md

 Feature properties are represented as one JSON object.

 Each property itself can be either a simple/scalar value or a complex object; allowed is any JSON value.

+### Feature desired properties

+Desired properties represent the desired state of the properties.
+They are a tool to represent the desired target state of the properties.
+The **desiredProperties** related to Features are managed in form of a **list of properties**.
+These desired properties can be categorized, e.g. to manage the status, the configuration or any fault information.
+Feature desired properties are represented as one JSON object.

+Each desired property itself can be either a simple/scalar value or a complex object; allowed is any JSON value.

+Please note however, that besides persisting the desired properties, and indexing the fields for search requests, filtering etc. for the time being, Ditto does not implement their further processing.
+Such functionality will come with future releases.

 ### Feature definition